Random Phase Approximation for gapped systems: role of vertex corrections and applicability of the constrained random phase approximation: Local vertex corrections

-The derivative discontinuity $\Delta$ of the bonding-antibonding model is a central result of this work.
-It can be derived exactly by considering the average energy of an ensemble of realizations~\cite{Carrascal15} of Fig.~\ref{fig:minimalmodel}.
+Establishing the derivative discontinuity $\Delta$ of the bonding-antibonding model is a central result of this work.
+It can be derived exactly by considering the average energy of an ensemble of realizations~\cite{Carrascal15} depicted in Fig.~\ref{fig:minimalmodel} and comparing this to the Kohn-Sham energies $\epsilon^\text{KS}$, which are constructed from a single DFT calculation at fixed integer density, in this case at $N=2$.
 The average energy is a functional of the occupations $n_a$ and $n_b$ and is given by